 Greg Bright spent his formative years in the family Ace Hardware stores, working beside his father (and mother) beginning in 1975 at the age of 15.

-After college, Greg joined the family business in a management / ownership capacity.
+After putting himself through college doing drywall work, Greg joined the family business in a management / ownership capacity.
 Together, Greg and his parents built the stores into some of Ace’s finest.
 Five years later, Greg and his parents sold the stores and Greg went to work at Ace Hardware Corporation as a retail consultant.

 “I have found memories and I’m forever grateful for the knowledge and mentorship gained in the years spent growing up in and then managing our family’s Ace stores.
 Dad would drag me to every trade show and training event, even as a teenager, helping me hone my skills – he expected a lot and was one tough boss!”